digvijay1129/AIVOA-AI-Complaint-System/README.md

 The batch number is BMX240602.
 ```

-The AI automatically updates the Batch Number field.
+The AI automatically updates only the relevant complaint field.

 ---